 Turabian is the approved citation format for all courses in the core.
 Information on proper Turabian citation is available in the PHC collection or online at OWL.

+Citation help needed?
 Legal Citation differs from other citation styles.
 Legal citation help is available from Cornell's Legal Citation Guide.
+For non-legal citation assistance, try OWL (Online Writing Lab).

 Citing goverment documents also differs from other citation styles.
 Help in citing government documents is available HERE.